astronomer/docs/learn/airflow-mlops.md

 ## Why use Airflow for MLOps?

-**Machine learning operations** (MLOps) encompasses all patterns, tools and best practices related to running machine learning models in production.
+**Machine learning operations** (MLOps) encompasses all patterns, tools, and best practices related to running machine learning models in production.

 Apache Airflow sits at the heart of the modern MLOps stack.
 Because it is tool agnostic, Airflow can orchestrate all actions in any MLOps tool that has an API.
 Combined with already being the de-facto standard for orchestrating data pipelines, Airflow is the perfect tool for data engineers and machine learning engineers to standardize their workflows and collaborate on pipelines.